 Each assembly will follow either the PSHE&C themes, incorporating aspects of SEAL, celebrations of achievements or attendance, religious festivals, topical issues and where possible a Christian assembly delivered by someone from the local church.
 Stories, role play, artefacts and ICT will be used and visitors will be invited in where appropriate to enrich assemblies.
-At Harvest, Christmas and Easter an assembly will take place in a local church.
+At Harvest, Christmas and Easter an assembly, where possible will take place in a local church.
 Children will also be encouraged to be involved in assemblies.
-Assemblies may include singing, prayer and quiet reflection, the use of a candle may also be used.

-Children are encouraged to be calm and quiet when entering and leaving the assembly and music will be used to help achieve this.
+Assemblies may include singing, prayer and quiet reflection.
+Children are encouraged to be calm and quiet when entering and leaving the assembly and at times music will be used to help achieve this.